 There are several of preserves all over the city, and in nearby counties as well.
-It’s difficult to find information on all of our natural wonders so this list is based on the amount of details I could find, as far as location and pictures go.
 Austin Explorer is a very useful site when it comes to hiking around Austin, so be sure to check it out.
 Meanwhile, here are some awesome nature preserves in Austin.

 The Wild Basin Wilderness Preserve is 227 acres of forest and trails that are open to the public everyday from sunrise to sunset.
 Pets, bicycles and picnics are prohibited.
 Admission is a suggested donation of $3 for adults and $2 for seniors and children 5 to 12 years old.
-They have some pretty cool events like guided hikes and an upcoming Moon & Stargazing event.
+They have some pretty cool events like guided hikes and stargazing parties.

 Mayfield Park and Preserve includes a historic cottage, two acres of cottage gardens, peacocks and water lilies.
 Mayfield Preserve is the 21-acre natural area that surrounds the park, containing walking trails and wildlife habitat.
 Open to the public from 5 am – 10 pm everyday.
 The preserve has short trails, no pets are allowed and the cost is FREE.